 We venture out into the community in small groups so we can explore Wheat Ridge and the surrounding Denver metro area.
 We have developed some amazing community partnerships that enable us to engage in our community - and with community members - in interesting and meaningful ways.
 Healthy living is important to us, so our friends get plenty of fresh air and exercise.
 We take nature hikes, enjoy outdoor sports, eat lunch at many beautiful parks in Wheat Ridge and Arvada, go swimming and bowling, and take and teach cycling classes at the YMCA.
 We manage a garden, which we tend to from seed to harvest.
 We keep our minds active and healthy by visiting interesting places and learning lots of new things.
 For example, we go to museums, do research at the library, take tours of local companies, and much, much more.
 In fact, we make everything we do an educational adventure.

-We also provide one-on-one job development, job coaching, and customized, competitive employment services.
+We also provide one-on-one job development, job coaching, and customized competitive employment services.
 We believe in meeting our friends right where they are and working with them to discover what their employment goals are.
-We discover which skills they already have and which skills they may need to develop.
+We learn about which skills they already have and which skills they may need to develop.
 Our job coaches help our friends look for the right job where they will be happy, successful, and supported.
 We visit job sites, do job trials to see if they like the work, fill out job applications, and practice for job interviews -- all of this with the support of our dedicated job coaches.

-Copyright 2021.
+Copyright 2023.
 A Brighter Community, LLC.
 All rights reserved.